Introduction. How complicated is early termination of a fixed-term lease?

 The most common penalties for early termination of the contract are:

-- Liability for lost rent: First of all, the tenant may be obliged to pay rent for the period in which the premises remain unoccupied after the tenant has moved out early.
-However, the landlord is of course obliged to make every effort to find a new tenant as soon as possible.
-However, it may not be that easy, and the premises may, for example, require renovation.
+- Liability for lost rentThe tenant may, first and foremost, be obliged to pay rent for the period during which the premises remain unoccupied after their earlier departure.
+The landlord is, of course, obliged to make efforts to find a new tenant as quickly as possible.
+However, this may not be easy, and the premises may, for example, require renovation.
 It may also turn out that the only tenant found will pay a lower rent.
-Therefore, there have been cases in which such compensation awarded by the court was equivalent to, for example, two years' rent.
+Therefore, cases have been seen where such compensation awarded by the court was equivalent to, for example, two years' rent.

 7. Can a fixed-term lease agreement be terminated by mutual consent?